 Adobos can be confusing.
 They're similar to a mole, however, while mole is a chilli-chocolate based sauce, Adobos are made with seeds, chillies, vinegars and herbs.
 They are used to enhance long and slow cooking dishes often involving meat.

-The word 'adobo' in general refers to a sauce or a marinade in which you marinade or cook food on.
+The word 'adobo' in general refers to a sauce or a marinade in which you marinade or cook food in.
 So don't confuse this product with the abodo you find in chipotles in adobo, which a completely different sauce!

-This adobo paste is is made by Rogelio Bueno and it's a great, lazy way to make the traditional dish.
+This adobo paste is made by Rogelio Bueno and it's a great, lazy way to make the traditional dish.
 Perfect with pork, chicken, turkey or fish.